openpnp/openpnp-capture/README.md

 * PlatformContext handles device and internal frame buffer format enumeration.
 * PlatformStream is responsible for capturing and decoding the camera stream to a 8-bit per channel RGB frame buffer.
 * Statically link external dependencies.
+* Tweak .travisci.yml accordingly for it to be released automatically.

 # Releases